About the Film

-Caltech Professor of Environmental Science and Lead Researcher for Winning Team of the Bill & Melinda Gates Reinvent the Toilet Challenge
+Caltech Professor of Environmental Science, AKA “Pooper in Chief,” and Lead Researcher for Winning Team of the Bill & Melinda Gates Reinvent the Toilet Challenge

 Deputy Director Bill & Melinda Gates Foundation

 “ Don’t get me wrong, I love our conventional crapper.
-This single invention has saved countless human lives.
 But, today’s flush toilet is expensive.
 It has costly infrastructure with miles of pipes and sewage treatment plants.
 It also accounts for 40 to 60 percent of per capita water use in industrialized countries.
-And today, 2.5 billion people still lack access to safe sanitation and 1.5 million children die every year as a result.
+And today, 2.4 billion people still lack access to safe sanitation and 1.5 million children die every year as a result.
 If we can send a man to the moon, I’m convinced we can invent a better toilet. ”

 Kohler Co. is a global leader in both kitchen and bath design and technology.
 They are a company dedicated to improving sanitation conditions worldwide and supporting the continued research and innovation of toilets.
 In addition to their support of this film, Kohler has collaborated with Caltech for the past two years in the development of a photovoltaic toilet as part of the “Reinvent the Toilet Challenge,” hosted by the Bill & Melinda Gates Foundation.